IR side of bounds on Theories with Spontaneously Broken Lorentz Symmetry: Conformal superfluid coupled to a gauge field

 where we have defined the momentum-dependent parameter $\alpha^2({\bf p})$ as

 with $\tilde{c}_{2,3} \equiv c_{2,3}/(b+d)$.

 One would be tempted to use the coefficient of the ${\bf p}^2$ term in Eq.~\eqref{omega2-of-p}, namely $\alpha^2({\bf p})$, as a notion of velocity.
 However, as we will discuss in the next section, this requires some care due to the presence of a gap.
-After clarifying this, we will use the dispersion relation \eqref{omega2-of-p} to derive bounds in Sec.~\ref{sec:bounds}.
+After clarifying this, we will use the dispersion relation \eqref{omega2-of-p} to recover the known bounds in Sec.~\ref{sec:bounds}.